 Article IX - Amendments and Ratification:

 Example: A proposal to amend this constitution may be extended to Officers by any voting member of the organization.
 Proposals should be presented to the general membership at least one week before the vote.
-A constitution may be amended with a 2/3 vote of due paying members.
-The amended constitution will be submitted within 10 days to Student Activities Center for approval.
+A constitution may be amended with a 2/3 vote of due-paying members.
+The amended constitution will be submitted within 10 days to Student Engagement for approval.

 Related Pages to Consider: